Gaadek/Gaadek.github.io/_posts/2021-05-18-Delete-dir.md

 layout: post
 title: Delete a directory
 thumbnail-img: /assets/img/sas.png
-tags: [sas],[directory]
+tags: [sas,delete,directory]
 ---

-## Purpose
-Macro function for deleting a directory.
+After the macro function which permits to [create directories](2021-05-18-Create_dir), this time I present the macro I use to delete directories.
 This macro is OS agnostic and uses only native SAS functions.

 ## Sample
 ```